Aidarous-Jibril/Horse-bettings/README.md

 This is about a betting on horse racing wagers where a user types in the game type in the input field to be shown the closest upcoming or closest results game.

+# Quick start

-# Install dependencies
+1. Install dependencies
-npm install
+npm install / yarn install

-# Serve on localhost:3000
+2. Serve on localhost:3000
 npm start

-# Build for production
+3. Build for production
 npm run build

+# Cors
+Cross-origin resource sharing (CORS) restricts the data to be fetched, to solve this problem i disabled the same origin policy in chrome by opening the window search box and then type 'run', in the dialog box which pops up i pasted this command 'chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security